vmware-archive/node-examples/function-execution/README.md

 let data = await region.executeFunction('com.vmware.example.SumRegion')
 ```

-Although this is a simple function, imagine if this were thousands or tens of
+Although this is a simple function, imagine if there were thousands or tens of
 thousands of entries that needed to be summed, or an even more complex algorithm
 used to compute a value based on the data.
 By performing the operations in the server we avoid having to fetch the data across the network to the client.
 If the client is interested only in the final result of the computation, calling a function on the server to do the work can be significantly faster.
 In some cases
 a client may not have the necessary resources, such as memory or CPU, to complete a large task, so using a server side function makes this possible.